Indre-V/teacup-tales-bookshop/README.md

 ### Programs

 - [Balsamiq](https://balsamiq.com/): Wireframing tool used to generate wireframe images, allowing for quick and easy visualization of the application's layout and design.
-- [Bootstrap 5](https://getbootstrap.com/docs/45/getting-started/introduction/): CSS framework used for developing responsiveness and styling, offering a wide range of pre-designed components and utilities.
+- [Bootstrap](https://getbootstrap.com): CSS framework used for developing responsiveness and styling, offering a wide range of pre-designed components and utilities.
-- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/): Used for overall development and tweaking, including testing responsiveness, debugging, and performance profiling.
+- [Google Chrome](https://developer.chrome.com/docs/devtools/): Used for overall development and tweaking, including testing responsiveness, debugging, and performance profiling.
-- [Cloudinary](https://cloudinary.com/): Image hosting service used to upload and manage images, providing features such as image optimization, transformation, and delivery.
-- [Coolors](https://coolors.co/): Used to create a color palette, offering tools for generating, exploring, and customizing color schemes for web design.
 - [Database Schema](https://dbdiagram.io/): database management tool used for creating and managing databases, providing features such as schema design, data modeling, and SQL querying.
 - [Favicon](https://favicon.io/): Used to create the favicon, providing a simple tool for generating favicons for web applications.
 - [Font Awesome](https://fontawesome.com/): Used for icons in the information bar, providing a wide range of high-quality, customizable icons for web development.